Tales by rivers and bodies concerning climate disaster and belonging

 It’s a race against time when it comes to money.
 The consequences of ‘solutions’ are not considered, and neither is humanity.
 In the rush to build the channel tunnel, investors expected quick returns and 10 people were killed in the construction.
 The weight of geological time is making its presence known to those who try to change its nature, but whose bodies feel this in grief and whose attention is turned elsewhere?
 In a coal pit in Scotland, my miner grandad saw his friend’s head fatally sliced open with one of the tools used for extraction.
 Time is money and if they didn’t make their quota they would lose their job, which was like losing life.
 They fought for their right to live, through the miner’s strikes, even if it was a life under the ground.

 I am in Germany.
-I have never befriended a river here, but I have spent time with local lakes.
+I have never made friends with a river here, but I have spent time with local lakes.
 In Leipzig, they were made by filling former open cast mines, and it took a decade.
 My favourite of the two big lakes close to the city, Cospudener See, came into being at the turn of the century.
 And as I swim in the lake after a long day doing my taxes, I think of all the bodies that have moved and been moved by that space.
 How the bodies that performed the extraction are not the ones who experience the site as a place of leisure.
 I let my body float and think about the rivers that I have tasted, but never met.
 How my Dad buys me scotch whiskey every year for Christmas – a quiet cultural inheritance from the assimilated existence of a Scot in England, a delicious numbing of the senses and a tale written into water.
 I tell my Dad that I like the smoky scotches and he tells me that they get that flavour from the water that runs through peaty land on the Islay islands in the west of Scotland.
 I start working in bars shortly after moving to Berlin and another whiskey lover introduces me to Japanese scotch.
 I ask how the smokey taste made it to the scotch in Japan and they tell me the story of how Scottish water was sent by plane from Islay to Japan and I think about all that peaty water travelling through the air and wonder if it tastes the same on arrival.
 I try to remember the flavour in my mouth and all I can taste is earth.